Shopify/tapioca/README.md

   tapioca gem [gem...]

 Options:
   --out, -o,   [--outdir=directory]                                                                  # The output directory for generated gem RBI files
                                                                                                      # Default: sorbet/rbi/gems
-               [--file-header], [--no-file-header]                    # Add a "This file is generated" header on top of each generated RBI file
+               [--file-header], [--no-file-header], [--skip-file-header]                             # Add a "This file is generated" header on top of each generated RBI file
                                                                                                      # Default: true
-               [--all], [--no-all]                                    # Regenerate RBI files for all gems
+               [--all], [--no-all], [--skip-all]                                                     # Regenerate RBI files for all gems
                                                                                                      # Default: false
   --pre, -b,   [--prerequire=file]                                                                   # A file to be required before Bundler.require is called
   --post, -a,  [--postrequire=file]                                                                  # A file to be required after Bundler.require is called
                                                                                                      # Default: sorbet/tapioca/require.rb
   -x,          [--exclude=gem [gem ...]]                                                             # Exclude the given gem(s) from RBI generation
-               [--include-dependencies], [--no-include-dependencies]  # Generate RBI files for dependencies of the given gem(s)
+               [--include-dependencies], [--no-include-dependencies], [--skip-include-dependencies]  # Generate RBI files for dependencies of the given gem(s)
                                                                                                      # Default: false
   --typed, -t, [--typed-overrides=gem:level [gem:level ...]]                                         # Override for typed sigils for generated gem RBIs
                                                                                                      # Default: {"activesupport"=>"false"}
-               [--verify], [--no-verify]                              # Verify RBIs are up-to-date
+               [--verify], [--no-verify], [--skip-verify]                                            # Verify RBIs are up-to-date
                                                                                                      # Default: false
-               [--doc], [--no-doc]                                    # Include YARD documentation from sources when generating RBIs.
+               [--doc], [--no-doc], [--skip-doc]                                                     # Include YARD documentation from sources when generating RBIs.
 Warning: this might be slow
                                                                                                      # Default: true
-               [--loc], [--no-loc]                                    # Include comments with source location when generating RBIs
+               [--loc], [--no-loc], [--skip-loc]                                                     # Include comments with source location when generating RBIs
                                                                                                      # Default: true
-               [--exported-gem-rbis], [--no-exported-gem-rbis]        # Include RBIs found in the `rbi/` directory of the gem
+               [--exported-gem-rbis], [--no-exported-gem-rbis], [--skip-exported-gem-rbis]           # Include RBIs found in the `rbi/` directory of the gem
                                                                                                      # Default: true
   -w,          [--workers=N]                                                                         # Number of parallel workers to use when generating RBIs (default: auto)
-               [--auto-strictness], [--no-auto-strictness]            # Autocorrect strictness in gem RBIs in case of conflict with the DSL RBIs
+               [--auto-strictness], [--no-auto-strictness], [--skip-auto-strictness]                 # Autocorrect strictness in gem RBIs in case of conflict with the DSL RBIs
                                                                                                      # Default: true
   --dsl-dir,   [--dsl-dir=directory]                                                                 # The DSL directory used to correct gems strictnesses
                                                                                                      # Default: sorbet/rbi/dsl
                [--rbi-max-line-length=N]                                                             # Set the max line length of generated RBIs.
 Signatures longer than the max line length will be wrapped
                                                                                                      # Default: 120
   -e,          [--environment=ENVIRONMENT]                                                           # The Rack/Rails environment to use when generating RBIs
                                                                                                      # Default: development
-               [--halt-upon-load-error], [--no-halt-upon-load-error]  # Halt upon a load error while loading the Rails application
+               [--halt-upon-load-error], [--no-halt-upon-load-error], [--skip-halt-upon-load-error]  # Halt upon a load error while loading the Rails application
                                                                                                      # Default: true
   -c,          [--config=<config file path>]                                                         # Path to the Tapioca configuration file
                                                                                                      # Default: sorbet/tapioca/config.yml
-  -V,          [--verbose], [--no-verbose]                            # Verbose output for debugging purposes
+  -V,          [--verbose], [--no-verbose], [--skip-verbose]                                         # Verbose output for debugging purposes
                                                                                                      # Default: false

 Generate RBIs from gems
 ```